bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SleeperArrangement_24pyO2n$n5EOpil0HhjmwF/Documentation.md

-Define the sleeper methode of assembly ("twin sleeper"-type or "between sleepers"-type)
+Define the sleeper method of assembly ("twin sleeper"-type or "between sleepers"-type)